 Estate planning can encompass much more than just a will.
-Many plans provide for the creation of trusts to fund a child’s education, provide instructions for how to carry on a business and make arrangements for the possibility of incapacity, among other items.
+Stuart estate planning lawyer, John Mangan, creates plans that provide for the creation of trusts to fund a child’s education, provide instructions for how to carry on a business and arrange for the possibility of incapacity, among other items.

 Proper estate planning can create peace of mind in case of the unexpected or inevitable.
 A Stuart estate planning lawyer could help you to identify your estate planning goals and draft the documents needed to protect and preserve your legacy.
 Call today and set up a consultation with a seasoned trusts and estates attorney.